And 👁 am funky

 - Darker and Edgier: The cyber-funk moodiness of 1999 flew in the face of his first four records.
 The Black Album's trip into Bizarro World flew in the face of everything.
 Come was also pretty moody, as it was intended to showcase how bad Prince was and how awesome The Artist Formerly Known as Prince was.
 Warner Bros. chose not to release Come and The Gold Experience at the same time though, so that last one went unnoticed for a while.

 - A Day in the Limelight: The song "Around the World in a Day" owes its existence to this.
 Long story short, Prince invited Lisa Coleman's brother David to their then-studio (an abandoned warehouse full of recording equipment on Flying Cloud Drive in Eden Prairie, Minnesota) for his birthday in June 1984 and allowed him two days of studio time as a present.
 Afterward, Prince listened to what David had recorded and liked it so much he added his own input, and after a re-recording with The Revolution, it became the title track and first song for his next album.
-(The finished track also arguably qualifies as a Sibling Team moment, since David Coleman [cello, oud, fingercymbals, darbuka and sings backing vocals] and Jonathan Melvoin [tambourine and backing vocals] share contributions with their sisters.)
+(The finished track also arguably qualifies as a Sibling Team moment, since David Coleman [cello, oud, finger cymbals, darbuka and sings backing vocals] and Jonathan Melvoin [tambourine and backing vocals] share contributions with their sisters.)

 - Digital Piracy Is Evil: He's very well known for his stance against digital media, piracy and concert taping, and is just as easily mocked for the various Frivolous Lawsuits that stem from said beliefs.

 - Dual-Meaning Chorus: "Little Red Corvette", which uses car metaphors to explain a bad relationship.